jokester/jokester.github.io/posts/2019/2019-09-14-setup-archlinux-raspberry-pi-4b.md

 ---
 title: Setup Archlinux on Raspberry Pi 4b
-created_at: 2019-09-14
+slug: setup-archlinux-raspberry-pi-4b
-updated_at: 2019-09-18
+publishAt: 2019-09-14
 ---

 I bought a raspberry 4b (4g mem) to use as a low-power home server and emulator console ([libretro](https://www.archlinux.org/groups/x86_64/libretro/)).
-By far it's quite satisfactory.
+By far I'm satisfied.

 This is a memo about my settings and tunings.